 Three years later, he headed back to England.

 What followed was a tour of the Spanish and French vineyards.
 Busby returned with an extensive collection of vine cuttings, most of which he donated to the Royal Botanic Garden in Sydney.

 Most of these perished in time.
 But this didn’t discourage the viticulturist.
 He moved on to plant over 300 more in his family home.
 These, he distributed to various parts of the country.

-Wines Names after James Busby
+Wines Named after James Busby

 This is why the name “James Busby” has come to be used as a synonym for Australian wine.

 Today, you have several wines named after James Busby.
-You have a Yarra Valley Pinot, a savory and aromatic red wine that is inspired by and named after him.
+You have a Yarra Valley Pinot, a savoury and aromatic red wine that is inspired by and named after him.
 There is the famous Cabernet Sauvignon, made with some of the best dark grapes in Australia,

 Speaking of dark wines, if this is what you like, you should try the Shiraz, with its violet hue and the aromatic fragrance of blueberries and vanilla mixed with spices.
 Now that makes your mouth water, doesn’t it?

 But wait, there is more!
 If you are looking for rich wine, don’t forget to look at the grenache, named after him.
 In addition, there is a Tasmania Pinot with its smell of pomegranates and cherries, a deep plum Shiraz filled with the fragrance of cloves, and, well, why don’t you do some research now on the various wines named after James Busby?